EAZA Conservation Forum 2026

 Call for abstracts

 During the Conservation Forum the EAZA Conservation Committee strives to create a meaningful platform where the zoo and aquarium community as well as the field conservation community can discuss and exchange experiences in conservation and continue to build bridges between the two worlds.
 We continue to have a specific focus on how to best deliver conservation activities of high quality and positive impact, no matter what the scale.
 The programme of the EAZA Conservation Forum 2026 will be partially based and formed with content coming from submitted abstracts as well as invited speakers through the EAZA Conservation Committee.
+We welcome abstracts for oral presentations (10 or 20 minutes), workshops or workshop elements, (panel) discussions and posters.

 The themes we are looking to highlight this edition are: